davidfiacan/portfoliodashboard/README.md

 - then run `pip install -r requirements.txt` command - this will install all python modules that are required for this project, as listed in the `requirements.txt` text file
 ### 4) Run the data prep python script ("prep.py")
 - this script creates SQL database, tables, reads data from CSV files provided (tradingdashboard\data), manipulates the data and inserts it into database, ready to be visualised & analysed from within the dashboard.
 It is vital that this procedure is run prior to instantiating the actual dashboard
-- run the script from the command line using the example below - adjust the current directory accordingly if using different directory for the project
+- run the script from the command line using `python prep.py` from within the project's folder.
+You may need to set the current working directory to the project's folder using `cd C:\tradingdashboard`
-- `cd C:\tradingdashboard`
-- `python prep.py`
 ### 5) Run the dashboard
 - using the command prompt, firstly set the project's folder as current directory, and then run the launch the dashboard using streamlit
 - `"cd C:\tradingdashboard"`